cadeke/cadeke.github.io/_projects/mcr-ccs.md

 ## Description
 For this project, the goal was to explore different cloud services and create a suitable setup for the requirements that we were giving.
 We were tasked with creating a hybrid cloud setup with two cloud providers of our choice.
-One provider would host a database and the other would host a webservice, where some information from the database could be displayed.
+One provider would host a database and the other would host a web service, where some information from the database could be displayed.
 Both providers should be connected via a site-to-site VPN which would be hardened to only allow the necessary web traffic.
 Additionally, integrations with CI/CD and optionally IaC should also be setup.